KasparEtter/ef1p/pages/email/email.md

 </figure>

-The `Verifier` is an identifier for the entity which performed the verification and the optional `Version` indicates which version of the header format is in use, where its current and default value is `1`.
+The `Verifier` is an identifier for the entity which performed the verification and the optional `Version` indicates which version of the field format is in use, where its current and default value is `1`.
 [IANA](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority) maintains a long list of [authentication methods and their results](https://www.iana.org/assignments/email-auth/email-auth.xhtml#email-auth-result-names).